ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-To calculate the amount of data ACKed over the interval, the sender records in per-packet state "P.delivered", the amount of data that had been marked delivered before transmitting packet P, and then records how much data had been marked delivered by the time the ACK for the packet arrives (in "C.delivered"), and computes the difference:
+To calculate the amount of data ACKed over the interval, the sender records in per-packet state "P.delivered", the amount of data that had been marked delivered before transmitting packet P, and then records how much data had been marked delivered by the time the ACK for the packet arrives (in "delivered"), and computes the difference:

 ~~~~
-  data_acked = C.delivered - P.delivered
+  data_acked = delivered - P.delivered
 ~~~~

 To compute the time interval, "ack_elapsed", one might imagine that it would